 8. Lick their fingers and utensils

-Even KFC dropped their Finger-Lickin’ Good cheer due to a hygiene-related pandemic, but the Dutchies sure didn’t.
-Finger licking, followed by a spoon lick, then back in the family-sized Pindakaas jar.
-Shared saliva, lekker.
+Even KFC dropped their Finger-Lickin’ Good cheer due to a hygiene-related pandemic, but the Dutchies sure haven’t.
+Finger licking, followed by a spoon lick, then back into the family-sized pindakaas jar.
+Shared saliva, lekker. 😍

 9. Eat filet Americain